boekenbox/gitbook-beta/trading-strategy-options/misc-settings.md

 {% tabs %}
 {% tab title="Description" %}
-When set to true, position close orders at Bitmex will be placed as market order
+When set to true, position close orders at Bitmex will be placed as market order.
 {% endtab %}

 {% tab title="Values" %}